Why an emergence package?

 This multilingual site (NL, GER, FR, EN) sells and explains in extensive details the ins and outs regarding this type of solar power.
 That goes also for home batteries.

 There is a little thing with these panels.
-They deliver power... obviously but they do so on one single group of power in your home.
-So if that is a group that hardly uses power during the day, that power is gone.
+If a group hardly uses power during the day, that group is excellent to feed a battery during the day.
 So you almost need a home battery to store all that generated power.
-The advantage of that is that if you have a dynamic contract you can store energy while power is cheap and release it when it is more expensive or of course during the night or when clouds stop your panels.
+The advantage of a dynamic energy contract is that you can store energy while power is cheap and release it when it is more expensive or of course during the night or when clouds stop your panels.

 Subject menu